 We are a well established multidisciplinary health centre in the Hambleton area, well known across North Yorkshire for our professional and friendly care.

-We are pleased to announce that we will be re-opening Monday 1st June.
-Our decision to re-open is in line with England's gradual loosening of social movement as well as a clear encouragement by NHS England for the rollback of community-level services.
-We have also been advised by the Institute of Osteopathy that there is a need for the return of private healthcare services to support local communities after eight long weeks of limited activity and staying at home.
+We are pleased to announce that we are now open once again.
+Our decision to re-open came in line with England's gradual loosening of social movement as well as a clear encouragement by NHS England for the rollback of community-level services.
+We were also advised by the Institute of Osteopathy that there is a need for the return of private healthcare services to support local communities after ten long weeks of limited activity and staying at home.

 We have been issued new guidance on face-to-face consultations, which sets out a sequence of patient and practitioner protocols to maximise safe practice and reduce risk of infection for patients, practitioners and our support staff.
 Here's what to expect.

 - Patients will receive a phone call on the morning of their appointment from their practitioner.
 This will include a series of triage questions to screen for Covid-19 as well as their consultation to reduce face-to-face time.

 - On arrival patients will wait in their car until their practitioner comes to collect them.
 Patients arriving on foot will wait in the studio seating area and are encouraged not to arrive too early.

 - Patients will enter the building via the Studio Entrance as a one-way system will be in place.

 - Patients will be asked to wear masks.
 These will be provided by Northallerton Osteopaths on their arrival.